sayarkarmakar/sayarkarmakar.github.io/index.md

 Some of my recent and upcoming invited talks are [here](https://sayarkarmakar.github.io/pages/talks.html)

 <h2> Recent Updates</h2>
-October 2023: Our [Paper](https://arxiv.org/abs/2303.11402) recieved a revision request from Advances in Applied Probability.
+October 2023: Our [Paper](https://arxiv.org/abs/2303.11402) received a revision request from Advances in Applied Probability.

 October 2023: Our [Paper](https://arxiv.org/abs/2208.11670) is accepted at Electronic Journal of Probability (modulo minor revision) This is my first paper in probability.